Why Delayed Hospital Discharges are Increasing

 Impact of Delayed Hospital Discharges

-Hospital discharge delays negatively impact people’s health and significantly impact families and community mental health services.
-This complex challenge also impacts the entire healthcare system, directly affecting hospital resources, bed shortages, increasing costs, and compromising patient care.
+Hospital discharge delays negatively impact people’s health and significantly impact families, health and care services and community mental health services.
+This complex challenge also impacts the entire healthcare system, directly affecting hospital resources, bed availability, costs, and patient care.
+The reasons for delayed hospital discharges directly affect the impact, which varies from person to person.
+That for, it is known to contribute to mental health challenges, decreased mobility, and increased risk of adverse outcomes.

 Impact on Individuals